For the

 If

-you are interested in volunteering in Calcutta, one very worthwhile
+you are interested in volunteering in Calcutta or other homes run

 Volunteers working